White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

-The Baksan Experiment on Sterile Transitions (BEST) \cite{Gavrin:2010qj} was proposed to probe the possibility of the short-baseline electron neutrino disappearance using the same process studied by GALLEX and SAGE, Eq.~(\ref{eq:nueGa}).
-The disappearance of neutrinos was suggested as an explanation of the deficit observed events measured by the previous radioactive source experiments (see Sec.~\ref{sec:GaAnomaly}).
+{\bf BEST} The Baksan Experiment on Sterile Transitions (BEST) \cite{Gavrin:2010qj} was proposed to probe the possibility of the short-baseline electron neutrino disappearance using the same process studied by GALLEX and SAGE, Eq.~(\ref{eq:nueGa}).
+The disappearance of neutrinos was suggested as an explanation of the deficit in observed events measured by the previous radioactive source experiments (see Sec.~\ref{sec:GaAnomaly}).

-Although the main experimental idea is the same, the BEST configuration grants the measurements to be taken at two different baselines.
-In this case, a spherical vase (\textit{inner target}) is located inside a cylindrical container (\textit{outer target}), both filled with liquid gallium (the detector).
+Although the main experimental idea is the same, the BEST configuration provides for simultaneous measurements at two different baselines.
+In this case, a spherical vessel (\textit{inner target}) is located inside a cylindrical container (\textit{outer target}), both filled with liquid gallium (the detector).
 The radioactive source ($^{51}\rm{Cr}$) is placed inside the sphere, as shown in Fig.~\ref{fig:BEST_det}.

 Here again, the emitted neutrinos interact with the detector through reaction Eq.~(\ref{eq:nueGa}), and the produced $^{71}\rm{Ge}$ atoms are extracted and counted for each vessel separately \cite{Barinov:2016znv}.
 The ratio of the measured rate of $^{71}\rm{Ge}$ production at each distance to the expected one considering the cross section and experimental efficiencies are presented in Tab.~\ref{tab:BEST_Rate} \cite{Barinov:2022wfh}.